-Tardies 1& 2 Warning, No penalty Tardy 3 If this is not served w ithin the time assigned by the teacher, one hour of after school office detention will be assign ned.
-Tardy 4 Student will be assigned 2 hours of office detention.
-The 4 th tardy in a course will count as an absence in the course r equiring a student to be present and take finals for that semester in that course.
-Tardy 5 and more Student will be assigned 4 hours of office detention.
-Tardy 6 and more Student will be assigned 1 day of In School Suspension.
-Tardy 7 and more excessive tardiness will result in additional days of ISS or OSS.
+Tardies 1& 2 War rning, No penalty Tardy 3 15 r minute detention served with the teacher.
+If this is not served within the time as ssigned by the teacher, one hour of after school office detention will be assigned.
+Tardy 4 Student will be assigned 2 hour rs of office detention.
+The 4 th tardy in a course will count as an absence in the course requiring a stud lent to be present and take finals for that semester in that course.
+Tardy 5 and more lent will be assigned 4 hours of office detention.
+Tardy 6 and more dent will be assigned 1 day of In School Suspension.
+Tardy 7 and moreexce essive tardiness will result in additional days of ISS or OSS.